0Jen-ny0/.mp4-RL-training-for-hightorque-minipi/README.md

 python -m pip install -e source/whole_body_tracking
 ```

-Log in to your [WandB](https://wandb.ai/home) account; access Registry under Core on the left.
-Create a new registry collection with the name "Motions" and artifact type "All Types".
+In [Weights & Biases](https://wandb.ai/home), open Registry and create a new collection named Motions (artifact type: All Types).

 Convert csv into npz and upload into WandB:
 ```bash